skarjan/SteenPapierSchaar/README.md

-# 0.8.5 Keyboard supporrt added
+# 0.8.5 Keyboard support added

 See commits for more info.